HMS Humber (1914): Dover Patrol

 Javary was commissioned into the Royal Navy as HMS Humber on 8 August, three days after her crew had arrived on board and four days after the declaration of war.
-Her first commanding officer was Commander A. L. Snagge.
+Her first commanding officer was Commander Arthur Lionel Snagge.
 The three monitors were converted for British service together, which was completed by 25 August.
 They sailed into the Walney Channel where Humber proved that she could no longer reach her previous speed, now running at only 9.67 kn.
 This was found to be because she behaved differently when fully loaded for wartime operations, and because she had been laid up alongside for so long that her hull had been fouled with growth.
 Humber and her sister ships would all struggle to reach speeds of double digits for the rest of their careers.
 They were initially sent to serve on the Dover Patrol, which was responsible for protecting the shipping routes around France and the English coast.
 Built for operations on sheltered rivers, the vessels did not handle well sailing through the Irish Sea on their way south, and the voyage took Humber three and a half days, reaching Dover on 29 August.

 Continuing to serve together, the three monitors saw their first wartime service on 31 August when they were ordered to sail to Ostend to help evacuate some Royal Marines from that port.
-By the time they arrived there the soldiers had already been removed, and the ships afterwards went to the Thames Estuary, which they patrolled for the next six weeks.
+By the time they arrived there the marines had already been removed, and the ships afterwards went to the Thames Estuary, which they patrolled for the next six weeks.
 While nearby, Humber had the deck armour over her magazine increased to 2 in at Chatham Dockyard.
 As the Race to the Sea continued in Belgium, the three monitors were sent on 10 October to provide covering fire and protection off the coast, stationing themselves off Ostend.
 As the port was overrun by the German advance on the following day, the ships assisted in the final evacuation before sailing back to Dover.